fabioformosa/quartz-manager/README.md

  * REST API backend
  * Single Page Application frontend (angular 9)

-(The previous version of quartz manager was a monolithic backend that provided also frontend developed with angularjs 1.6.x.
+(The first version of quartz manager was a monolithic backend that provided also frontend developed with angularjs 1.6.x.
 You can find it at the branch 1.x.x)

 ## Contributes